xd003/easyclone/README.md

 The above given script is the only single thing one would need to do run to setup everything from scratch .
 According run it at a later stage to update script and binaries as and when needed.
 Proceeding installation, just enter ```clone``` whenever you need to execute the script henceforth

-# Note for Termux Unrooted users
+# Installation for Unrooted Termux
 Since the original script needs access to root directory for adding script in source , i have made a separate script for unrooted termux users.
 Simply run the below given 2 commands. **Termux users with root access should use the above universal script only**
-* ```pkg install proot proot-distro && proot-distro install ubuntu-20.04 && proot-distro login ubuntu-20.04```
+* ```pkg install proot proot-distro && proot-distro install ubuntu-20.04 && proot-distro login ubuntu-20.04 && echo "proot-distro login ubuntu-20.04" > $PREFIX/etc/profile.d/proot-autostart.sh```
 * ```apt update && apt install curl && bash <(curl -L tiny.cc/easyclonetmux)```

 # Credits